mtumilowicz/groovy-trait/README.md

-Traits can call any dynamic code, like a normal Groovy class (you can, in the body of a method, call methods which are supposed to exist in an implementing class, without having to explicitly declare them in an interface)
+Traits can call any dynamic code, like a normal Groovy class (you can, in the body of a method, call methods which are supposed to exist in an implementing class, without having to explicitly declare them in an interface) (EXAMPLE!)

 ## implementing traits dynamically
 Groovy supports implementing traits dynamically at